 Uses of cash to enhance shareholder return include dividends to shareholders.
-In February and May 2011, the board of directors declared a regular quarterly cash dividend of 40 cents per share for an indicated annual rate of \$1.60 per share.
-During the first six months of 2011, we used \$127 million to pay cash dividends to shareholders.
+In February and May 2011, the board of directors declared a regular quarterly cash dividend of 40 cents per share.
+In August 2011, the regular quarterly cash dividend was declared at 40.25 cents per share for an indicated annual rate of \$1.61 per share.
+During the first nine months of 2011, we used \$191 million to pay cash dividends to shareholders.